-When a family member or friend has a C Difficile outbreak we can be concerned about a possible spread and severe illness within weeks, for others.
-The reality is that most people, if they do become carriers as a result of a local infection, which is rare, could carry the bacteria for years without an active infection.
-Even when the c difficile has lodged in the intestine it usually does not provoke an infection straight away.
+The reality is that most people who are carriers of c diff do not develop an active infection.
+Even when the c difficile has lodged in the intestine it rarely provokes an infection straight away.
 The intestine contains many other ‘good’ bacteria that hold it in check.
-Taking antibiotics for other illnesses can have the effect of killing the good bacteria and allowing the c difficile to flourish.
+C Diff outbreaks are often provoked by taking antibiotics for other illnesses.
+This can have the effect of killing the good bacteria and allowing the c difficile to flourish.

 If a family member or friend has an active c difficile infection then care with hand hygiene should be taken by all household members.
-Household members taking antibiotics for other conditions should be particularly vigilant as they will be more vulnerable to a possible infection outbreak.
+Household members taking antibiotics for other conditions should be particularly vigilant.
+They will be more vulnerable to a possible infection outbreak.

 • What are the symptoms